Continuity of Hilbert-Kunz multiplicity and F-signature: Introduction

 More recently, Cutkosky and Srinivasan have extended Samuel's result to include all complete intersection prime ideals and Hironaka's theorem to to all reduced equidimensional ideals.
 See (\cite{CutkoskySrinivasan1993}) for precise statements.

 However, when $f\in k[[x_1,\ldots,x_n]]$ does not have an isolated singularity, the results of Samuel, Hironaka, and Cutkosky and Srinivasan do not allow us to relate the singularities of $R/(f)$ with the singularities of $R/(g)$.
 To compare the singularity of $R/(f)$ with the singularity of $R/(g)$ we first require a formal notion of ``closeness'' of singularities.
-For example, one could require the Hilbert-Samuel functions of $R/(f)$ and $R/(g)$ to coincide.
-Srinivas and Trivedi (\cite{SrinivasTrivedi1997}) have shown if $I=(f_1,\ldots, f_h)$ is a complete intersection, or more generally if $I$ is a parameter ideal in a generalized Cohen-Macaulay ring, then the associated graded rings of $I$ and an ideal $J=(f_1+\epsilon_1,\ldots, f_h+\epsilon_h)$ will be isomorphic, provided $\epsilon_1,\ldots \epsilon_h$ are in a sufficiently large power of the maximal ideal.
+For example, one could require the Hilbert--Samuel functions of $R/(f)$ and $R/(g)$ to coincide.
+Srinivas and Trivedi (\cite{SrinivasTrivedi}) have shown if $I=(f_1,\ldots, f_h)$ is a complete intersection\footnote{This result was recently reproved by Adamus and Patel (\cite{AP}) using a more combinatorial method.}, or more generally if $I$ is a parameter ideal in a generalized Cohen-Macaulay ring, then the associated graded rings of $I$ and an ideal $J=(f_1+\epsilon_1,\ldots, f_h+\epsilon_h)$ will be isomorphic, provided $\epsilon_1,\ldots \epsilon_h$ are in a sufficiently large power of the maximal ideal.

 We now turn our attention to numerical invariants in positive characteristic.
-In particular, we introduce and explore the behavior of F-pure threshold, Hilbert-Kunz multiplicity, and F-signature with respect to $\m$-adic topologies.
+In particular, we introduce and explore the behavior of F-pure threshold, Hilbert--Kunz multiplicity, and F-signature with respect to $\m$-adic topologies.
 In what follows, let $(R, \mathfrak m)$ be a local ring of prime characteristic $p$.
 Let $F\colon R\to R$ denote the Frobenius endomorphism.
 Given ideal $I\subseteq R$ and $e\in \N$ let $I^{[p^e]}=(i^{p^e}\mid i\in I)$ be the expansion of $I$ along $F^e$.
 We shall always assume $R$ is F-finite, meaning that $F$ is a finite map.